 A landing page has a single action-oriented page catering to a singular marketing campaign.
-A homepage has a main page and subpages that take you to other parts of the company website.
+A homepage has the main page and subpages that take you to other parts of the company website.

-Above is the example of a landing page with no links and navigation tab.
+Above is the landing page example with no links and navigation tab.

 The landing page provides information about a particular offer or trial.
 A homepage contains plenty of information such as products and services offered by the company.

-This example shows a website with more content and other links and navigation tabs.
+This example shows a website with more landing page content and other links and navigation tabs.

 Content on the page

-The landing page has limited content based on a specific product or offer.
+The landing page content is limited and based on a specific product or offer.
 A homepage has more elaborate content regarding company history, teams and others.

 The Wix landing page does not have the navigation bar and lesser content compared to its homepage.

 A landing page ideally comes with no links or fewer links to the main website.
 While a typical homepage comes with site links at the bottom and navigation bar on top.